 After deliberating that night, the Miami-Dade County Commissioners agree to a deal that allows public funding to be used for a new ballpark for the Marlins.

 How much funding did they approve?
-Take a look.

-So after saying no every single time, the city and county caved.
+Well, after saying no every single time, the city and county caved.
 The threat of losing a professional sports franchise was the tipping point, and frankly, it was the smart move.
 You can’t allow a two time World Champion team to just walk away.
 Their hand was forced.

 So aside from spending more than their fair share on the new stadium, Miami and the County had some provisions put into their contract with the team.
 One of those provisions entitles the City and County to profit-sharing in the event the team was sold within 10 years of the stadium’s construction.